How to Use Shutdown, Poweroff, Halt, and Reboot Commands in Linux

 Halt Command

-poweroff sends an ACPI signal which instructs the system to power down.
+The poweroff command sends an ACPI signal to power down the system.

 The following are examples of poweroff commands: